serenity-js/serenity-js/docs/from-scripts-to-serenity-reporting-making-the-tests-speak-for-themselves.md

 of interest to the Photographer.

-In order to have the Actor in a Spotlight though, we need to have the Stage first, so let's make the following changes to the `todo_user.steps.ts`
+In order to have the Actor in a Spotlight though, we need to have the Stage first, so let's make the following changes to the `todo_user.steps.ts`:

 ``` typescript
 # features/step_definitions/todo_user.steps.ts